danielvarennikov/Compiler-front-end/README.md

 6)Working with boolean variables of the following type -> bool ENTER_BOOLEAN_NAME = true/false;

+7)Working with signed/unsigned integer variables of the following type -> int ENTER_INTEGER_NAME = NUMBER;

 -------------------------------------------------

 Feel free to use and ask me questions about it :)